1JamesRoberts/NeuralNetworkFromScratch/README.md

-# NeuralNetwork
+# NeuralNetwork for classification

-This Multi-Layer Perception Neural Network is built from scratch using only numpy.
+This Multi-Layer Perception Neural Network is built from scratch using only `NumPy`.
+It can be used to predict only Multi-Class classification.

 # DataSet
 ## MNIST DATASET (from keras)